Crazy Kea Autumn Rogaine

 The course map will be released to competitors at registration on the day of the event.
 Competitors abide by any out-of-bounds or compulsory routes on the map during the event and must race within the spirit of the competition.

 The clock starts when you/your team punch the start at the beginning of the race.
-Your team will be given a NavLight timing tag at registration, you will use this to record your visit to each checkpoint (more info on how this works here).
-Your finish time is then recorded once you return from the course and punch the finish control.
+Your team will be given a clip card at registration, you will use this to record your visit to each checkpoint.
+Your start and finish time will be recorded at the event centre by our marshals and used to calculate your course time and any penalties if required.

 Placings and Awards